sjanahan/ActiveReading/FeelingGood/06_Verbal-Judo-Learn_To_Talk_Back_When_You're_Under_the_Fire_of_Criticism.md

 * Once you can deal with those automatic thoughts, you will have more mental energy for turning the criticism into action items to improve your process
 * If people criticize you, they can either be right or wrong
 	* If they are wrong, there is nothing for you to be upset about
 		* Why should you be disturbed if someone else makes the mistake of criticizing you in an injust manner?
-That;s the other guy's error, not yours.
+That's the other guy's error, not yours.
 Why upset yourself?
 Do you expect that other people would be perfect?
 	* If they are right, there is still no need to be overwhelmed
 		* You're not expected to be perfect
 		* Acknowledge your error and take whatever steps you can to correct it